All Episodes

 That's why.

-When I'm outside.
+And I'm outside.

-And the problem is lots of times I walk away from this podium and notice I forget to put my mask back on because I'm used to not wearing it outside.
+You notice I forget to put my mask back on because I'm used to not wearing it outside.

-Well, I'm so is it is it a show?
+Well, so is it a show?

 Is it necessary?

-Just clarify it so that people can, you know, know where you stand completely on all of that, but he doesn't seem to want to do that.
+Just clarify it so that people can know where you stand completely on all of that.

-And you know, the confusions created by Democrats.
+And, you know, the confusions created by Democrats.

 American people, trust me, everybody's been impacted by this darn pandemic.